humanmade/asset-manager-framework/readme.md

 This WordPress plugin provides a framework for replacing the contents of the standard WordPress media library with assets from an external provider, such as a DAM.

-It handles the necessary integration with WordPress (Ajax endpoints and Backbone components) leaving you to focus on the API connection to your DAM.
+It handles the necessary integration with WordPress (Ajax endpoints and Backbone components) leaving you to focus on just the server-side API connection to your DAM.

 The intention is that the media manager, the block editor, the classic editor, the REST API, and anything that calls `wp.media()` should "just work" and not need to implement changes in order to support a media library that is powered by an external provider.